Vivek7777777/DB-assignment/Answers.md

 - The relation between "Product" and "Product_Category" is One-to-Many Relationship.
 - The "Product_Category" entity acts as a container for various products based on category.
-- It allows efficient managment and retrieval of products based on their category.
+- It allows efficient management and retrieval of products based on their category.

 -------